-Although the cost of attending Arkansas State University-Beebe/ Newport is comparatively low, some students find they cannot afford to pay all of their expenses.
-Therefore, Arkansas State University-Beebe/Newport has developed a comprehensive program of financial aid.
+Although the cost of attending Arkansas State University-Beebel Newport is comparatively low, some students find they cannot afford to pay all of their expenses.
+Therefore, Arkansas State University-Beebe has developed a comprehensive program of financial aid.

 Financial aid at Arkansas State University-Beebe/Newport consists of funds made available from federal, state and local sources.
 Scholarships, grants, loans, and veterans aid are all available to students.
-For up-to-date information, contact the Coordinator of Student Affairs.
+For up-to-date information, contact the Coordinator of Student Services or the Financial Aid office on the Beebe campus.
 Early contact and application is recommended.